-Fresh fruits that are shipped long distances are often picked before they reach their peak of ripeness.
-This is so they maintain their shape and don’t rot on the way to their final destination.
+Fresh fruits are shipped long distances, so to ensure they don’t rot before getting to markets, they’re picked before they are fully ripened.
 Sadly for these fruits, though they will continue to ripen once picked, they do not continue to gain nutritional value.
 In fact, only fruits that are left on the vine or tree until they are completely ripe will reach their full nutrient capacity.
 Frozen fruits are often picked at the peak of their ripeness long after their fresh partners have been shipped.
-This means that even before they are frozen, they start off with more nutrients!
+This means that even before they are frozen, they start off with more nutrients.

-Of course we would all be better off if we could walk into our backyard and eat blueberries right off the bush, but for most of us, that just isn’t an option.
-Luckily, the people who do grow blueberries in their backyard can ship them to us!
-Fruit starts losing nutrients the second it’s been picked and continues to do so through the shipping process and while it awaits our choosy hands in the produce section.
-If refrigeration is not maintained or fruits are bruised during the shipping process they may even lose more nutrients.
+If refrigeration is not maintained or fruits are bruised during the shipping process, they may even lose more nutrients.
 Frozen fruit, on the other hand, is frozen almost immediately after it’s been picked.
 The quick blanching process kills harmful microbes and enzymes that can cause the fruits to degrade, and though it does cause some nutrient loss, notably vitamin C which is water soluble, it leaves most nutrients in tow and they stay nutrient-rich through the shipping process and at the grocery store.

-They help save money.
-Frozen fruits are often cheaper than fresh, but even if they’re selling at the same rate, they keep in the freezer for months meaning less food waste and therefore less money in the trash!
-Very awesome considering Americans throw away 33 million tons of food each year.
-Yikes.
+- They help save money.
+Frozen fruits are often cheaper than fresh, but even if they’re selling at the same rate, they keep in the freezer for months meaning less food waste and therefore less money in the trash.

-Frozen fruits are perfect for making delicious compote.
-If you’re on the neutropenic diet due to chemotherapy, you need not end your relationship with delicious fruit.
+- Frozen fruits are perfect for making delicious compote.
 Pop frozen fruits in the microwave or a saucepan and get important nutrients, antioxidants, and fiber from your microbe-free compote.
-Eat it on top of toast, stirred into oatmeal, our quinoa breakfast porridge, blended into one of our smoothies, or re-frozen in one of our granita recipes.
+Eat it on top of toast, stirred into oatmeal, with our quinoa breakfast porridge, blended into one of our smoothies, or re-frozen in a granita.